 II.
 I will also provide them with a fighting and tireless champion of their rights as citizens and human beings.

-the people, be truly Democratic and free from political entanglements
+stand for the people, be truly Democratic and free from political

-and machinations, believing in the principles that promise the greatest
+entanglements and machinations, believing in the principles that

 In journalistic débuts of this kind many talk of